Bruno Fuso

-Bruno de Carlo Fuso, born on 30 January 1988 in Limeira, São Paulo (state), Brazil, is a Brazilian soccer player who most recently played for Treze Futebol Clube in 2017.
+Bruno de Carlo Fuso, born on 30 January 1988 in Limeira, São Paulo (state), Brazil, is a Brazilian soccer player who player for Sousa.

 He previously played in the Brazilian Serie A for Atlético Mineiro and Coritiba, in Serie B for Naútico and Ponte Preta, in the Campeonato Paulista for Ponte Preta and XV de Piracicaba, in the Campeonato Potiguar for ABC Futebol Clube, in the Campeonato Goiano for Novo Hamburgo and on the Campeonato Paraibano for Treze.

 Career

 Atlético Mineiro

 Bruno Fuso began his professional career at Atlético Mineiro, where he had been part of the youth team.
 He made his league debut in August 2009 in a 1–1 draw against Palmeiras.
 He went on to play 7 league fixtures in the 2009 season, and made two appearances in the 2009 Copa Sudamericana.

 Loan spells

 In 2010, he was loaned to Oeste Futebol Clube to play Campeonato Paulista, but only made the substitute bench.
 For the second half of the year he was loaned to Náutico to play 2010 Campeonato Brasileiro Série B. His debut came as a substitute on 1 June 2010 against São Caetano, a game which ended in a 5–0 defeat.
 Náutico were already 2–0 when he entered the field, after starting goalkeeper Rodrigo Carvalho was sent off.
 His first job was to face a penalty taken by Eduardo Pacheco.
 He went on to make a total of 10 league appearances for the club before the end of the season.